 Below, the principles of a healthy diet are explained.
 Eat plenty of starchy foods (complex carbohydrates) Easy Tips for Planning a Healthy Diet & Sticking to It.
 Healthy eating tip 1: Set yourself up for success To set yourself up for success, think about planning a healthy diet as a number of small, manageable steps rather than one big drastic change.

 If you approach the changes gradually and with commitment, you will have a healthy diet sooner than you think.
 Simplify.
 Instead of being overly concerned with counting calories or measuring portion sizes, think of your diet in terms of color, variety, and freshness.
+This way it should be easier to make healthy choices.
 Healthy eating - information from Bupa on healthy eating.
 The amount and type of food you eat has a major influence on your health.